Maritime Equipment Injuries

 Types of Cases and Injuries We Handle

-Our maritime injury lawyers have handled numerous cases involving equipment-related accidents and injuries in maritime industries.
+In addition to falling object injuries and fault grating accidents, our maritime injury lawyers have handled numerous cases involving equipment-related accidents and injuries in maritime industries.
 Just a sampling of some of the types of accidents and injuries we can handle includes: